 4. where to get the basic skills you need

 5. how to get comfortable with your own writing

 6. how to ask for more time, money, or help

 This guide is available on a PWYC sliding scale.

 If you can afford to pay the $10, please do so via the Paypal link below.
 It is also available for free for low-income workers who can’t afford to spare $10.

 Please fill out the contact form at the bottom of the page, and I’ll email you back ASAP to provide a Drive link to the downloadable PDF.
 If you are able to pay the $10 cost, please do so before you email me.

-If you have any questions, send me an email or contact me via Twitter DM.
+If you have any questions, send me an email through the contact page.